Worldline1/Active-Directory-Project/index.md

 - **Windows Server 2022** – [Download](https://www.microsoft.com/fr-fr/evalcenter/download-windows-server-2022)
 - **Ubuntu Server 24.04.2** – [Download](https://ubuntu.com/download/server)

 After installation, a **custom NAT network** named `AD Project` was created using VirtualBox’s network management settings.
 The network uses the subnet `192.168.10.0/24`.
-All virtual machines were connected to this isolated NAT network to allow internal communication while remaining disconnected from the external internet.
+All virtual machines were connected to this isolated NAT network to allow internal communication.

 This setup replicates a small enterprise environment for controlled simulation of attacks, event logging, and centralized analysis.

-## ⚙️ Ubuntu Server Splunk Setup
+# ⚙️ Ubuntu Server Splunk Setup

 After installing the Ubuntu Server VM, the first step is to assign a **static IP address** to prevent the server from receiving a different IP on every DHCP lease renewal.
 This ensures consistent connectivity within the lab network.

-To verify the current IP address, run:
+To verify the current IP address, let's run:

 ```bash
 # bash
 ip a
 ```
 Ubuntu Server 24.04 uses Netplan for network configuration.
 The typical Netplan config file (/etc/netplan/00-installer-config.yaml) might not exist by default.
-If missing, create it manually:
+If it's missing, it will be created manually using the command:
 ```bash
 # bash
 sudo nano /etc/netplan/00-installer-config.yaml
 ```
-Paste the following configuration to assign a static IP address (192.168.10.10/24) and set the default gateway and DNS:
+Now let's paste the following configuration to assign a static IP address (192.168.10.10/24) and set the default gateway and DNS:
 ```yaml
 # 00-installer-config.yaml
 # yaml